SayadSindid/Download-file-grouper/README.md

 **Additional features:**
 - Implement choice of which file extension you want to group.
-- Add a log text file of all the file that were moved to which folder.
+~~- Add a log text file of all the file that were moved to which folder.~~